-[4.16, 4.17] 2011 was a year of transition for Prologis.
+[4.16, 4.17] Two thousand and eleven was a year of transition for Prologis.
 As we worked to integrate ProLogis and AMB Property Corporation, it was important that we consistently and effectively communicated our efforts to our investment community.
-We remain committed to providing timely, relevant information to both our public and our private capital investors.
+We remain committed to providing timely, relevant information to both our public and private capital investors.